Booroolong frog: Conservation

+Over the 40 years prior to 2023, it was estimated that numbers had been dropping until there were only around 5,000 frogs left in the wild.

 Threats

 The declining numbers of the species are due to a variety of threats, most of which are either direct or indirect consequences of human intervention.
 Direct consequences stem from agricultural practices such as wood/pulp plantations and livestock farming, as well as human manipulation of the natural environment such as mining/quarrying practices, dams, and other water management techniques.
 Although many of these techniques are now out of practice, they have resulted in consequences that are still ongoing today, such as changes to the stream's flow, as well as the introduction of new fish species which exert predatory pressure on the Booroolong tadpoles.
 Indirect consequences also often stem from these human interventions, including forest and water pollution as well as climate change-created droughts.
 Since the Booroolong frog is reliant on flowing-water to breed, their populations are exceptionally liable to droughts.
 In addition to human-created threats, the Booroolong frog is facing environmental threats such as invasive diseases.
+Introduced species of tree such as the willow have also destroyed habitat.

 Specifically, the species is suffering the most widespread decline as a result of Batrachochytrium dendrobatidis, or Bd, a parasitic chytrid fungus which causes a fungal infection of the skin, known as chytridiomycosis, inhibiting the frog from maintaining osmotic balance.
 Frogs exposed to Bd do not develop immunity, and can suffer from repeat infections.
 A 2010 study ran by M. McFadden indicated a large record of chytridiomycosis within the released population of captive-bred frogs.
 Within the study, 610 two- to four-month-old captive-bred Booroolong frogs were released in a 1.5km section of a creek and then monitored intermittently over the course of two years.
-Following observation, 105 frogs were re-captured with only 29 surviving to reach sexual maturity and participate in breeding behaviors.
-Another naturally-occurring threat that diminishes the Booroolong frog population is the increased frequency of bushfires.
+Following observation, 105 frogs were re-captured with only 29 surviving to reach sexual maturity and participate in breeding behaviours.
+Another naturally occurring threat that diminishes the Booroolong frog population is the increased frequency of bushfires.
 These bushfires create increased water temperatures as well as sedimentary runoff which fills in rock crevices and reduces areas of refuge in areas even 80km downstream.
 While these threats have all been individually rated as a 3 (low impact) on the IUCN impact scale, their combined destruction is responsible for the large reduction in population.